lunatech-labs/lunatech-labs.github.com/training/_posts/2013-01-01-play-2-training.md

 Rotterdam, 30-31 May 2013 - special introductory price €800

-## Course overview
+## Course Description and Objectives

-This course is for developers who are interested in building web applications and who have some exposure to Scala, as well as experience with HTML and JavaScript.
-Attendees must bring their own laptop.
+This two-day course covers what you need to build web applications with Play and Scala.
+It also introduces Slick, a type safe and modern database query and access library for Scala.
+The course is based on building a Play web application from scratch.

+Code examples and exercises will be written in Scala, so previous experience with Scala is required.
+Experience with HTML and JavaScript is also a prerequisite.
+You will also need to bring a laptop with Java 6 or higher installed.

 ![Play](../services/images/play.png)